-(a) Penalties.
-The following actions may be taken when USA Cycling regulations are broken (in general order of increasing severity): warning, fine, relegation,

-(b) Recommended penalties for first offenses under normal circumstances are listed below and throughout these rules within brackets.
-Subsequent offenses of the same type by the same rider within a year of the last such offense should receive greater penalties.

-(c) A rider who is disqualified for a medical control infraction must promptly return any prizes and primes won in the event, though this obligation shall be stayed while a hearing is pending.

-(d) Fines issued to riders or teams must be paid to USA Cycling directly.
+- (a) Penalties.
+The following actions may be taken when USA Cycling regulations are broken (in general order of increasing severity): warning, fine, relegation, disqualification, suspension.
+Riders may be disqualified from all subsequent events in a race series held under a single event permit for a period of up to 10 days. - (b) Recommended penalties for first offenses under normal circumstances are listed below and throughout these rules within brackets.
+Subsequent offenses of the same type by the same rider within a year of the last such offense should receive greater penalties. - (c) A rider who is disqualified for a medical control infraction must promptly return any prizes and primes won in the event, though this obligation shall be stayed while a hearing is pending. - (d) Fines issued to riders or teams must be paid to USA Cycling directly.
 Riders who fail to submit their fine within 15 days shall be suspended per USA Cycling Policy IV (see Appendices).
-Fines shall be used to fund junior development programs.

-(e) Category A and B road events shall use the current UCI schedule of fines and penalties [UCI article 12.1.040 "other events"].
+Fines shall be used to fund junior development programs. - (e) Category A and B road events shall use the current UCI schedule of fines and penalties [UCI article 12.1.040 "other events"].